penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/09-connect-agents-a2a-protocol.md

 ### Step 4: Send a message

-This section internally uses the **message/send** API to send a message to the Logic App conversational agent.
+This section internally uses the **message/send** API to send a message to the Azure Logic Apps conversational agent.

 ```python
 # <-- [start:send message]